Secretive Russian oil giant has no fear of sanctions

 Putin and Timchenko have repeatedly denied having any involvement in Surgut.

-“Of course not,” said Putin spokesman Dmitry Peso when asked this week if Putin had interest in Surgut.
+“Of course not,” said Putin’s spokesman Dmitry Peskov when asked this week if Putin had interest in Surgut.

-A spokesman for Timchenko’s holding company Volga Group said: “Kennedy Timchenko and Volga Group are not shareholders in Surgut and have no business links with the company.”
+A spokesman for Timchenko’s holding company Volga Group said: “Gennady Timchenko and Volga Group are not shareholders in Surgut and have no business links with the company.”
+(Writing by Dmitry Zhdannikov; editing by Anna Willard)